 The VA has some special prerequisites regarding the length of time you have to wait before you can refinance into a new loan.
 You may hear this referred to as the seasoning period.

-In terms of a timeline, there are three big requirements clients need to know about.
+In terms of a timeline, there are three big requirements homeowners need to know about:

 - There have to be at least 270 days between the application date for your refinance and the closing date of your previous loan.

 - You have to have made at least 6 consecutive months of payments on your previous loan to refinance.
 You can’t pay ahead to get to that point.

 - There have to be 210 days between the first payment on your prior loan and the closing date on your VA Streamline.

 There also has to be a net tangible benefit for you as the borrower to complete the refinance.
 There are several different ways your loan can pass this test, but a couple of them include a reduced interest rate or lower monthly payment.

 Now that we’ve gone over the requirements for getting a VA Streamline, let’s go over the benefits and why you might want one.

 This option offers some additional perks that aren’t necessarily available from other loan programs.
 Most of the time, when you refinance, you need a minimum amount of equity in your home before you can take advantage of lower rates.

 If you’re in that position, we have some good news.
 Veterans, active duty servicemembers and surviving spouses who qualify for VA loans can refinance up to 100% of their home’s value.
 Most lenders usually only allow 80 – 85%, so this is a significant benefit for homeowners with low equity.
 You’ll just have to make sure that your loan-to-value ratio is within the VA’s limits and that you’re not refinancing your home for more than it’s worth.